iceberg425/Reddit_API_Project/Reddit_Post_NLP/README.md

    The data employed here was gathered from Reddit.
 We tackle the problem using movie and television subreddits.
 Given the restriction on the amount of data that can be retrieved per time, we collected 1231 movie posts and 2174 tv posts, making a total of 3405 posts.
 In more technical terms, we have 3045 documents of text data to analyze.

-   We employ four algorithms and several models (due to hyperparameter tuning).
+   We employ three algorithms and several models (due to hyperparameter tuning).
    - Logistic Regression
-   - Naive Bayes (Multinomial)
    - Support Vector Classifier
    - Gradient Boosting Classifier

-   The Logistic regression returned an 80% accuracy, the Naive Bayes model returned an accuracy of 89%, the Support Vector Classifier returned an accuracy of 91%, and the Gradient Boosting classifier an accuracy of 89%.
+   The Logistic regression returned an 83% accuracy, the Support Vector Classifier returned an accuracy of 84%, and the Gradient Boosting classifier an accuracy of 88%.

-   We eventually settle for two models: the Support Vector classifier and a Gradient Boosting model.
-These models tend to generalize fairly well.
-When we take these models to unseen data, we find that they perform just as well as they did when they were trained.
+   We eventually settle with one model: the Gradient Boosting model.
+This model tends to generalize fairly well.
+When we take this model to unseen data, we find that it performs just as well as it did when it was trained.

-   Using these models leaves us with the challenge of interpretability.
+   Using this model leaves us with the challenge of interpretability.
 That is, these kind of models, unlike logistic regressions and linear regressions, do not provide us with coefficients that can be easily interpreted.
 If our interest is to draw inference, then a logistic regression would be our best bet here.
 However, since the goal is not inference but accuracy, the lack of interpretation is not much of a problem.

-   The SVM classifier and GB model generalize well.
-However, the SVM classifier outperforms the GB classifier on the holdout set.
+   The GB model generalizes well and outperforms the Logistic Regression.
 Therefore, we settle on this model and recommend it for deployment for the task.

 ### Data Gathering